 5. Your only form of contact is through social media

 In the initial stages of contact, most exes want to keep some distance.
-Texting, Facebook, messaging or some other “remote” mode of communications may be the only way you can have any conversations with them.
-But this should only be in the initial stages, 1 – 3 weeks maximum.
-If after 3 -4 weeks, you are still unable to get your ex to a more “intimate” form of contact, or get them to want to communicate more than a few texts here and there, chances are your ex is just stringing you along for their entertainment or revenge.
+Texts only, social media, messaging or some other “remote” mode of communications may be the only way you can have any conversations with them.
+But this should only be in the initial stages, 1 – 2 months maximum.
+If after 3 – 4 months, you are still unable to get your ex to a more “intimate” form of contact (phone call, video chats, face-to-face meetings), or get them to want to communicate more than a few texts here and there, chances are your ex is just stringing you along for their entertainment or revenge.

 Someone who wants a real relationship with you gets tired of the cat-and-mouse game very quickly, and will want more intimate communication.